stanford-oval/genie-cloud/README.md

     http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/

     to view the dashboard (there shouldn't be much there yet!).

+8. Build the Almond Cloud Docker image

+        docker build -f docker/Dockerfile -t localhost/almond-cloud .

-8. Deploy Almond Cloud
+9. Deploy Almond Cloud

     Check that your `kubectl` context is correct as in the previous step, then:

         kustomize build "$(git rev-parse --show-toplevel)/k8s/dev" | kubectl apply -f -

-9. Go back to the dashboard and switch to the `almond-dev` namespace.
+10. Go back to the dashboard and switch to the `almond-dev` namespace.

     You should see the Almond Cloud components booting up.
 It can take a few minutes for everything to "go green", but after that you can use Almond